Towards Long-time Geometrization: Stability of the Double-Cusp Spacetimes Under T2-Symmetry: Proof of the future long-time existence

+However, the solution to the given initial data will not meet the second requirement.
+Furthermore, at first we do not have a short time existence for this kind of initial data so we cannot guarantee the first requirement either.
+To circumvent this problem, we note that by a standard finite speed propagation argument it suffices to consider solutions whose initial data differs only on a compact set from the data of the background.
+Then we work with the functions $R-R_b$, $\Delta W = W-W_b$, and $\Delta q = q-q_b = q$. $R$ is obviously defined for all $t$.
+Fixed $R$, $\Delta W$ and $\Delta q$ satisfy the equations

-As we have compactly supported initial data, it can be seen that we have $C^2$ short-time existence.
-For this, we use Theorem 18 from \cite{ringstrom2005non}, with $u := (\Delta W, \Delta q)$.
-In fact, the theorem there is stated for a source of the form $f(t,u,\partial u)$, where $u$ is the unknown, and also satisfying $f(t,0,0) = 0$.
+As we have compactly supported initial data for this system, it can be seen that we have $C^2$ short-time existence.
+For this, we use Theorem 18 from the course notes \textit{Non-linear wave equations} by Hans Ringstr\"om, with $u := (\Delta W, \Delta q)$.
+In fact, the theorem is stated for a source of the form $f(t,u,\partial u)$, where $u$ is the unknown, and also satisfying $f(t,0,0) = 0$.
 This is not our case, since the source is $r(t,x)$.
-However, it is easy to see that the results stated in \cite{ringstrom2005non} for 1+1-dimensional wave equations also holds for more general sources.
-It is enough to have a source of the form $f(t,x,u,\partial u)$, satisfying: \begin{enumerate} \item $f_b(t,x) := f(t,x,0,0)$ is of locally $x$-compact support. \item For any multi-index $\alpha$, and any compact interval $I = [T_1,T_2]$, there is a function $h_{\alpha,I}:\R \to \R$, such that
+However, it is easy to see that the results for 1+1-dimensional wave equations also holds for more general sources.
+It is enough to have a source of the form $f(t,x,u,\partial u)$, satisfying: \begin{enumerate}[a.] \item $f_b(t,x) := f(t,x,0,0)$ is of locally $x$-compact support. \item For any multi-index $\alpha$, and any compact interval $I = [T_1,T_2]$, there is a function $h_{\alpha,I}:\R \to \R$, such that

 \end{enumerate} This indeed is the case for $r(t,x)$, and then we have $C^2$ short-time existence.
 Furthermore, due to the finite speed propagation property, in the interval of existence, the solutions are of locally $x$-compact support.
-Therefore, we are in the hypothesis of the previous estimates.
+In this way, $(W,q)$ satisfy the two requirements mentioned in the beginning of the proof, allowing us to use the previous estimates.
 Consequently, fixed $T<\infty$, the $C^1$ norm of these functions remains bounded in $[0,T]$.
-Using Theorem 19 from3 \cite{ringstrom2005non} (again this is valid for this kind of source), this implies that $\norm{u}_{C^2} + \norm{\partial_t u}_{C^1}$ remains bounded in $[0,T]$.
-Due to Theorem 18, this imply the existence of a uniform time $\epsilon$, such that, for every $t \in [0,T]$, we can find a solution with initial data $u(t,\cdot), \partial_t u (t,\cdot)$, with existence time at least $\epsilon$.
+Using Theorem 19 from the same notes (again this is valid for this kind of source), this implies that $\norm{u}_{C^2} + \norm{\partial_t u}_{C^1}$ remains bounded in $[0,T]$.
+Due to Theorem 18, this implies the existence of a uniform time $\epsilon$, such that, for every $t \in [0,T]$, we can find a solution with initial data $u(t,\cdot), \partial_t u (t,\cdot)$, with existence time at least $\epsilon$.
 We conclude that we can extend the solution beyond any interval $[0,T]$, showing that it is defined for all $t\geq 0$. \end{proof}